-The department may seek input and advice from:
+Following the completion of departmental assessments, the department may seek input and advice from:

-- a Creative Economy Taskforce, composed of external experts appointed by the Minister for Communications, Cyber Safety and the Arts, and - the Australia Council, the Government's principal arts funding body.
+- a Creative Economy Taskforce, composed of external experts appointed by the Minister for Communications, Urban Infrastructure, Cities and the Arts, and - the Australia Council, the Government's principal arts funding body.

-This may include sharing your application with these bodies.
+This may include sharing your application with the Australia Council.